kineticstoolkit/kineticstoolkit_doc/src/python_variables.md

 ```

 :::{note}
-Contrarily to other programming languages such as C/C++, we do not need to declare a variable before assigning a value to it.
+Unlike other programming languages such as C/C++, we do not need to declare a variable before assigning a value to it.
 The variable is created as we assign its value.
 :::

 Keep in mind that in the last example, we did not instruct Python that `c` must always be equal to `a + b`.
 This is not how a sequential programming language such as Python works.
 Instead, we instructed Python, at this very instant, to calculate the result of `a + b` and to store it in a new variable named `c`.
-This sequential nature allows is illustrated in this example:
+This sequential nature is illustrated in this example:

 ```{code-cell} ipython3
 c = c + 1